 He kissed her.
 "Don't be sorry.
 I'm not."
 Which wasn't precisely true since regret was already filling him.
 He'd have to see this woman.
-Every day, on his ship, where he did not mess around with his crew.
+Every day, on his ship, where he didn't mess around with his crew.

-Where he could not mess around with her again, no matter how much he wanted to--and he could already imagine how much he was going to want to when his resolve petered out and his desire raged.
+Where he couldn't mess around with her again, no matter how much he wanted to—and he could already imagine how much he was going to want to when his resolve petered out and his desire raged.

 How much was he going to hurt her when he doused that desire in someone else's body?